GeorgeWilkins/Simple-Active-Belt-Tensioner/README.md

 - Spring and auto-retraction functionality
 - Compact & clean design

-The maximum force appliable by these motors with the current pulley design is estimated to be about **8.5Kgf per belt**.
-Imagine having **8.5Kg of weight** attached to each belt hanging down from the back of your seat, and you'll get the idea.
+The maximum force appliable by these motors with the current pulley design is estimated to be about **8.5Kgf to 12Kgf per belt**, depending on the chosen pulley size.
+Imagine having **8.5Kg to 12Kgf of weight** attached to each belt hanging down from the back of your seat, and you'll get the idea.

 This is plenty to give extra immersion and feedback, but significantly less than you'd feel in a real vehicle at motorsport velocities.